derfrost1861/derfrost1861.github.io/_posts/2024-12-31-DDPM-Intro.md

 Below, I predominantly focus on Denoising Diffusion Probabilistic Model, and both image compression and conditioning on text are out of scope of this blog series.

+I start with a brief introduction (see below), where I draw an **obvious** connection with a physical diffusion process.
+Then proceed with [Statistical Foundations]({% post_url 2024-12-31-DDPM-Stat-Founds %}) section, where latent variables - key hidden factors controlling our data characteristics - are introduced and searched for using Variational Inference (VI).
+Within the VI framework we optimize for approximate probabilities allowing for latent-to-data translation - essential procedure for generative models, which are discussed in the following section.
+We briefly touch Variational Autoencoders, and through Hierarchical VAEs work our way up to MHVAEs, which are a close DDPMs sibling.
+At this point all the builiding blocks are described and I proceed with DDPMs.
+First discuss forward and reverse transitions separately.
+Then we formyulate and simplify the objective function for learning DDPMs finally condesing it to a noise estimation formulation.
+Brief summary of the the series follows.
+Notations are provided in the Appendix A.
+..(as of February 2025 this is when the published material ends)..
+Generative modeling section follows, where we remind ourselves about VAEs, and expand
-I start with a brief introduction, where I draw an **obvious** connection with a physical diffusion process.
-Then, I describe notations and briefly outline a connection with Variational Inference framework.
+I describe notations and briefly outline a connection with Variational Inference framework.
 Descriptions of forward and reverse diffusion operators follow.
 Finally, I summarize key steps for objective function derivation. splitting into sections - which are easy which are hard

 Let me introduce someone special before proceeding - meet ink-tolerant Gold Fish Emma.
 She greatly helps us